biowdl/singularity-permanent-cache/README.rst

                             environment variable by default.
       -s SINGULARITY_EXE, --singularity-exe SINGULARITY_EXE
                             Path to singularity executable.
+      --which-cache         Show which cache the program will use and exit.
       -v, --verbose         Increase log verbosity.
 Can be used multiple times.
       -q, --quiet           Decrease log verbosity.
 Can be used multiple times.